KaesoFundido/liftoff-assignments/C1-Online_Profiles/README.md

 https://www.linkedin.com/in/kaela-nichols-27091b1a0/

 ### Resume
-emailed to Greg and Koko
+also emailed to Greg and Koko